junekyoopark/arduino_hid_joystick/README.md

 Run the serial monitor on the Rx Arduino and you will see joystick values being streamed.

+You can use other communication modules such as RF24L01.
+Just modify the APC parts in the repo and you will be good to go.

 ## Want to learn more?
 I referred to these websites: